Yorkshire A to Y

 Kirklees metropolitan district X

-Kirklees metropolitan district is one of five very large metropolitan authorities which make up West Yorkshire, it includes the centre of the county and extends to the south to the edge of the Peak District National Park.
+Kirklees metropolitan district is one of five very large metropolitan authorities which make up West Yorkshire .
+It includes the centre of the county and extends to the south to the edge of the Peak District National Park.

-Huddersfield is the administrative town of the metropolitan district.
-The district was created in 1974 from the two county boroughs of Huddersfield and Dewsbury and several other borough or urban districts of the West Riding of Yorkshire.
-It covers an area of around 158 square miles.
+The district was created in 1974 from eleven council areas, including the two county boroughs of Huddersfield and Dewsbury and several other borough or urban districts of the West Riding of Yorkshire.
+It covers an area of 157.7 square miles (408.6 sq km)^.

 Kirklees is the only metropolitan district of West Yorkshire to have boundaries with all the other four — Calderdale, Bradford, Leeds and Wakefield.
 It also has boundaries with the Barnsley metropolitan district of South Yorkshire, the High Peak district of Derbyshire and the Oldham metropolitan district of Greater Manchester, half of which is made up of areas which were in the West Riding of Yorkshire before 1974.